Breush/lava/whats-next.md

 - **feature**
     - Animation
     - Main loop (elapsed time)
-    - Materials: Have a way to define (and register) custom materials without creating a class
     - Materials introspection (-- or own shading language)
     - Mesh: compute tangents if not provided
     - Mesh: compute normals if not provided
     - Node: hierarchy of GameObjects
     - OrbitCameraController
     - RenderWindow: Take from magma - so that it does not depend on crater anymore
+    - RmMaterial: albedo color
     - SphereMesh: uv mapping

 ## Dike